-Chapter 11: Pillar to Post
+Chapter 11: From Pillar to Post

 “Pfft!”
 Mouse huffed.
-“You’d have to be as dull as ditch water not to see them blush whenever they’re close to each other.
+“You would have to be as dull as ditch water not to see them blush whenever they’re close to each other.
 What does she see in a lizard like him?
 All he used to think about was his scar and killing Tally-men.
 He was so cruel to her and Surl when we lived in that shop in Crawcester.”

-“Well, as I said, my parents had always expected the worst and so they were well prepared for that day…”
+“Well, as I said, my parents had always expected the worst and so they were well prepared that day…”

-The two suitcases were perched on wooden crates next to the water butt so he grabbed them and dropped them down to his wife almost knocking her to the floor.
+The two suitcases were perched on wooden crates next to the water butt so he grabbed them and dropped them down to his wife almost knocking her to the tarmac.
 He jumped down off the water butt to sweep Ellete up in one strong arm and, hissing with pain from his protesting back muscles, he scrambled back up the wall and passed her down into Kendra’s waiting embrace.

 The street itself was empty of folk as most of its inhabitants were at work or in school and only the traditional gargoyles and carvings that ornamented the houses frowned down upon them.
 Kendra put Ellete into the back seat and strapped her in as Bordan loaded the suitcases into the trunk.
 She was about to climb into the passenger seat when she stopped to gaze around her beloved neighbourhood, burning it into her memory.